yssource/rhai/README.md

 a.x == 500;
 ```

-# Maintaining state
+# Initializing and maintaining state

 By default, Rhai treats each engine invocation as a fresh one, persisting only the functions that have been defined but no top-level state.
 This gives each one a fairly clean starting place.
 Sometimes, though, you want to continue using the same top-level state from one invocation to the next.

-In this example, we thread the same state through multiple invocations:
+In this example, we first create a state with a few initialized variables, then thread the same state through multiple invocations:

 ```rust
 extern crate rhai;